sirhanzz/CTF-Writeups/2026/OPUCC/reverseengineering/clockwork.md

 <h2>Solution</h2>

 <p>
-This challenge gives us a 64-bit ELF executable that asks for a key.
+This challenge provides a 64-bit ELF executable that asks the user to enter a key.
-Running the program normally does not reveal the correct flag because it only tells us whether our input is correct or not.
-Therefore, the only way to solve the challenge is by reverse engineering the binary and understanding how the flag is being verified.
+When I ran the program, it only displayed whether the input was correct or incorrect, so there was no obvious way to obtain the flag directly.
+Because of this, I analyzed the binary with Ghidra to understand how the validation process works.
 </p>

-<h3>Step 1: Looking at the Binary</h3>
+<h3>Step 1: Exploring the Binary</h3>

 <p>
-The first thing I did was inspect the binary using tools which is
- <b>Ghidra</b>.
-Since the binary was not
-stripped, many function names and symbols were still available, making the analysis much easier.
+I first opened the executable in <b>Ghidra</b>.
+The binary was not stripped, so function names were still available, which made it much easier to understand its structure.
 </p>

 <pre>